-Personally what I like to do is buy everything I need from Amazon, which carries several brands that don’t test on animals.
+Personally what I like to do is buy everything I need from Amazon and iHerb, which carry several brands that don't test on animals.

 Another option is Target, which carries a few cruelty-free and green beauty brands.
 Don't forget about your local health store, too!

 As I mention in my list of Companies That Test On Animals, a few toothpaste brands that aren't cruelty-free are listed here:

 If you look at the fine print of a product and can see that it's owned by Colgate-Palmolive, Procter & Gamble, Church & Dwight, or Johnson & Johnson, chances are it's tested on animals.
 There are only a handful of exceptions to this rule, such as Tom's of Maine (which is owned by Colagte-Palmolive while remaining cruelty-free).

 I'll pinpoint specific products in a moment, but first let me list some brands that are cruelty-free and offer oral care products like toothpaste:

 - Desert Essence

 - Kiss My Face

 The cool thing about cruelty-free toothpaste is that it's easy to find more natural alternatives.
 This is great if you're looking for fluoride-free or SLS-free toothpaste!